 - red pepper flakes, to taste (optional)

-Heat oil in a large wok over medium heat, add shallots and sauté 4 minutes or so, just until softened.
+Saute: Heat oil in a large skillet over medium heat, add onion, and sauté 5 minutes.
 Add the garlic, saute 1 minute more.

 Serves 2 – 3